sternix/commands/README.md

 # commands
-FreeBSD commands written in go language
+FreeBSD commands written in go programming language

 Descriptions and ideas taken from FreeBSD source and man pages

-Starting from simple and less line commands
+Starting from simple commands